Eliminating Delocalization Error through Localized Orbital Scaling Correction with Orbital Relaxation from Linear Response

 While the inclusion of screening effects significantly enhances the accuracy of lrLOSC, it also brings a considerable increase in computational cost compared to the original curvature matrix employed in LOSC\cite{li_localized_2018, su_preserving_2020}.
 Specifically, constructing the curvature matrix $\kappa$ requires inverting the matrix $\mathbf{M}$ in Eq.~(\ref{time-consuming}), which demands extensive computational resources, both in terms of time and memory.
 The $\mathbf{M}$ matrix has a dimension of $N_{occ}N_{vir} \times N_{occ}N_{vir}$, where $N_{occ}$ designates the number of occupied orbitals, and $N_{vir}$ denotes the number of virtual states.
 Calculating the inverse of $\mathbf{M}$ directly makes lrLOSC an $\mathcal{O}(N^6)$ algorithm, with $N$ being the number of electrons.
 The high computational cost will restrict the application of lrLOSC to small and medium-sized systems.

-To broaden the applicability of lrLOSC, in this study, we introduce an alternative way to compute $\kappa$, which leverages the algebraic structure of the matrix $\mathbf{M}$ and utilizes a Resolution-of-Identity \cite{vahtrasIntegralApproximationsLCAOSCF1993,ren_resolution--identity_2012} approximation (RI-V), thereby reducing the time complexity of lrLOSC to $\mathcal{O}(N^3)$ alongside a straightforward $\mathcal{O}(N^4)$ step.
+To broaden the applicability of lrLOSC, in this study, we introduce an alternative way to compute $\kappa$, which leverages the algebraic structure of the matrix $\mathbf{M}$ and utilizes a Resolution-of-Identity \cite{vahtrasIntegralApproximationsLCAOSCF1993,ren_resolution--identity_2012} approximation (RI-V).

 The conventional RI-V scheme \cite{ren_resolution--identity_2012} decomposes the four-center electron repulsion integrals into products of two- and three-center integrals using the atomic-centered auxiliary basis functions $\{f_P(\textbf{r})\}$, such that: